Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Quantum scars in fragmented subspaces

 where the first half of the unit cell is prepared in the product state $ |0\rangle^{\otimes K/2} = |0 0 \cdots 0 \rangle, $ and the second half hosts the entangled $W$-state, given by {

 } which corresponds to a uniform superposition with a single excitation $|1\rangle$ across the $K/2$ sites of the second half of the unit cell.
-The figure shows strong revivals, signifying the existence of quantum scar states that we also confirm by taking the overlap of $|K=6\rangle^{\otimes^2}$ with the eigenstates of the model as depicted in Fig.~\ref{fig_scar_h0}(b).
-This results is very similar to that obtained for the conventional PPXPP model with Rydberg constraint as already reported in Fig.~{1}(a) of the Ref.\cite{Kerschbaumer_2025}. \\
+Figure \ref{fig_scar_h0} shows strong revivals in the behavior of $\langle \Psi(t)|\Psi(0)\rangle$, signifying the existence of quantum scar states that we also confirm by taking the overlap of $|K=6\rangle^{\otimes 2}$ with the eigenstates of the model.\\